-For the Council on Aging, a family caregiver is anyone – family member, friend, spouse, neighbor, or a paid employee who assists someone over the age of 60.
-Are you a family caregiver of a loved one?
-We have resources and support for you!
+At the Council on Aging, a family caregiver is anyone – family member, friend, spouse, neighbor, or a paid employee who assists someone over the age of 60.

 Caring for an aging loved one can test your budget as much as your patience and endurance.
 Fortunately, there are federal, state, and even local programs in Central Oregon that can help you make ends meet, find affordable care for your loved one and also obtain respite care for yourself.